There are councillor vacancies and the Town Council is co-opting members:

 TOWN COUNCIL OF PENRITH

-(1) A casual vacancy has arisen in the office of Councillor on the above-mentioned Council caused by the RESIGNATION of FIONA JOHNSON.
+(1) A casual vacancy has arisen in the office of Councillor on the above-mentioned Council caused by the RESIGNATION of LEE QUINN.

 (2) A by-election to fill the vacancy must be held if, within 14 days from the date of the publishing of this Notice, ten electors for the Parish Ward give notice, in writing, to the Returning Officer of their request for an election.